clavigne01/ComputingProject2022/README.md

 Dereck:
 I will be coding the tables that will organize the data that is recieved from the pH meter.
 This is the 'data gathering' portion of Caileigh's response.

+Ben:
+I will be coding the portion that interprets the data from the tables generated to visualize the data